 The focus is on the production of desirables through means which directly increase available options or extend social repertoires, rather than indirectly doing so as by a by-product of an eliminative procedure.
 Such approaches are constructionally oriented; they build repertoires.

 It may be easier to understand listening to Israel Goldiamond directly.
+There is a series of videos available on Youtube, where he explains the approach.

 Elements of a constructional program: